Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of RLCraft
 2. Install the latest version of Cleanroom Loader and copy the contents of the RLCraft instance to it.
-3. Remove AttributeFix, Born in a Barn, BreakBedBegone, Block Overlay Fix, Entity Culling (by Meldexun), FileDirector (**RLCraft Dregora only**), FoamFix, Frame Void Patch HelpFixer, Just Enough Items, LibrarianLib, MixinBootstrap, MixinCompatibility,, Quark, Phosphor, PortalDupeBegone, Shadowfacts' Forgelin, Spark, Surge and ToastControl
+3. Remove AttributeFix, Born in a Barn, BreakBedBegone, Block Overlay Fix, Entity Culling (by Meldexun), FileDirector (**RLCraft Dregora only**), FoamFix, Frame Void Patch, HelpFixer, Just Enough Items, LibrarianLib, MixinBootstrap, MixinCompatibility, Quark, Phosphor, PortalDupeBegone, Shadowfacts' Forgelin, Spark, Surge and ToastControl
 4. Install Fugue, Scalar Legacy, Had Enough Items, LibrarianLib-Continuous, Forgelin-Continuous and Quark: RotN Edition
 5. Update Recurrent Complex and RLTweaker
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed (**RLCraft Dregora only**: Don't use CensoredASM, FermiumASM is already included)